Love Divine:

 Workshop Details

-The course running from 21st September to 30th November is at a time to allow participants from North America to attend. eg. 10am Pacific time / 12pm Central time / 6pm UK time (BST/GMT).
-Participants from Europe and elsewhere can attend also, but priority will be given to applicants from North America.
+The course will run twice, on alternate Saturdays.
+The first course starting on Sat Jan 18th is for anyone who can make the timing.
+The second running of the course is at a time to allow participants from North America to attend eg., 10am Pacific time / 12pm Central time / 5pm UK time/GMT.
+Participants from UK/Europe and elsewhere can attend also, but priority will be given to applicants from North America for the second running of the course.

 The workshop will involve six online sessions at fortnightly intervals offered by Jim Griffin.
 The sessions will follow a format of reading some lines of poetry with 30 minutes of contemplative meditation and then 30 minutes of shared reflections.